"Which is more dangerous: picking up a four hundred pound box or picking up a pencil?"

 How We Can Help Your Low Back Pain

-Dr. Johnson is proficient in delivering gentle Activator Methods chiropractic adjustments with no twisting or bending that might aggravate your painful low back.
-The Activator adjustment has been shown to be highly effective for low back pain (both at Johnson Family Chiropractic and in research studies).
+At Johnson Family Chiropractic of Peoria, Dr. Kyle Johnson is proficient in delivering gentle Activator Methods chiropractic adjustments with no twisting or bending that might aggravate your painful low back.
+The Activator adjustment has been shown to be highly effective for low back pain (both at Johnson Family Chiropractic Peoria and in research studies).
 Even if you've already had back surgery, gentle chiropractic has been shown to relieve back pain.

 We offer state-of-the-art spinal decompression therapy, the standard for conservative and non-invasive treatment of disc problems.
-We also offer other therapies designed to complement the Activator adjustment: ultrasound therapy, electric stimulation of the muscles, and cold laser therapy, exercises to be performed in the comfort of your own home, soft tissue work, and some rehabilitation therapies.
+We also offer other therapies designed to complement the Activator adjustment: ultrasound therapy, electric stimulation of the muscles, exercises to be performed in the comfort of your own home, soft tissue work, and some rehabilitation therapies.